dante-falls/Web-Security/Server-Side_Vulnerabilities/Access-Control/IDOR/IDOR_LAB/Writing-A-Report.md

 <h2>Impact</h2>

 This IDOR affects the Integrity of user's posts on http://127.0.0.1:8001.
 An authenticated attacker can update other user's posts without the victim's consent, or knowledge.
 This can lead to wide-spread data manipulation on the platform.
-If enough user's posts are updated without their consent, this can lead to massive user trust-loss in the platform.
+If enough user's posts are updated without their consent, this can lead to massive user trust-erosion in the platform.

 <h2>Attack Complexity</h2>